Pi3raldoSanturro/SABD-Project1/README.md

 ## 4. Results

 Downloading results are visible in the `nifi/nifi_output` folder.
 The project results are in `Results` folder.
+You can also see the results in MongoDB Compass.